 Pedestrians do not always pay attention while they cross the road.
 Often times, they are watching for vehicles, such as cars, trucks, or even motorcycles.
 Many pedestrians also rely on their sense of sound to alert them of oncoming vehicles.
 Bicycles, however, do not make much noise as they approach, and they are more difficult to spot due to their smaller size.
 This puts them at a higher risk of colliding with an unaware pedestrian.

-If you have been involved in a bicycle accident due to the negligence of another individual, please contact Minneapolis personal injury lawyers Terry, Slane & Ruohonen, P.L.L.C. at 612-362-0000 today.
+If you have been involved in a bicycle accident due to the negligence of another individual, please contact Minneapolis personal injury lawyers Terry, Slane & Ruohonen, P.L.L.C. at 612-TSR-TIME today.